Life expectancy for people living with HIV

 Years in good health

-Although people living with HIV now have the same or similar life expectancy to HIV-negative people, studies show that they may spend fewer of their years in good health.
+Although people living with HIV now have similar life expectancies to HIV-negative people, studies show that they may spend fewer of their years in good health.
 People living with HIV appear to have higher rates of illnesses typically associated with ageing, such as heart disease, diabetes, osteoporosis and kidney disease.
 One US study found that on average, people living with HIV are likely to develop major illnesses 16 years earlier than those who are not living with HIV.
 As with life expectancy, this is likely due to a combination of factors including HIV and its treatment, socio-economic circumstances, and lifestyle.
 For more information, visit our pages on health problems and ageing.

 Summing up